 Cameco disclosed that it reached a new collective agreement with unionized employees at the McArthur River/Key Lake operations in July 2019.
-The new agreement expires on December 31, 2022.
+This collective agreement with the United Steelworkers Local 8914 expires in December 2022.

 Mining Methods and Techniques

 The McArthur River deposit presents unique challenges that are not typical of traditional hard or soft rock mines.
 These challenges are the result of mining in or near high-pressure ground water in challenging ground conditions with significant radiation concerns due to the high-grade uranium ore.
 As such, mine designs and mining methods are selected based on their ability to mitigate hydrological, radiological and geotechnical risks.